RGDTAB/Godot-SMAA/README.md

 ## Godot-SMAA
 A Godot compositor effect to implement Enhanced Subpixel Morphological Antialiasing (SMAA).
 Currently this implementation only supports SMAA 1x and S2x.
-**Godot compositor effects were added with Godot 4.3, so this project will not work on any prior version.**
+**Godot 4.4 dev 6 introduced breaking API changes.
+For Godot versions 4.3 to 4.4 dev 5, look into the v4.3 branch** **Godot compositor effects were added with Godot 4.3, so this project will not work on any prior version.**

 This compositor effect uses render pipelines instead of compute pipelines so that adapting [the original SMAA shader](https://github.com/iryoku/smaa) would be simpler.